dotnet/runtime/src/libraries/System.Text.RegularExpressions/src/dotnet-regular-expressions.md

 ### RegexCompilationInfo (public)

 * Parameters to use for regex compilation to disk
-* Passed in by app to `Regex.CompileToAssembly(..)` - which is not currently implemented.
+* Passed in by app to `Regex.CompileToAssembly(..)` - which is not currently implemented in .NET Core

 ## Key types - Parsing